hlynurstef/Flappy-Bird/README.md

 # Flappy Bird

-# HTML5 CSS-based Game

-This game project has the following:
+This is a clone of the famous Flappy Bird game written in HTML5, CSS3 and JavaScript.

+## About

-* 1024x768 pixel game canvas.
+* 480x320 pixel game canvas that resizes with the browser window.
 * All positions and sizes defined using a 10px em.
 This means that the game could be scaled up and down by changing the base font-size.

+## How to play

-This is one way to make the graphics responsive.
+* Use the space bar to make the bird jump.
-* A simple game loop which calculates delta and can be started and stopped.
-* A player entity which can be moved around the canvas using the arrow keys.
-* A "Game Over" screen when player is moved outside bounds, where the game can be restarted.
+* Don't hit the pipes or the ground.
+* Remain calm.

 ## Setup